bradcerasani/eloquentjavascript/chapters/chapter_01.markdown

 ### Unary Operators

-Not all operators are symbols; some are written as words.
+Not all operators are symbols; some are written as words:

 ```js
 console.log(typeof 4.5)